Job Search Strategies 2026: 8-Week Plan, Resume, LinkedIn & Follow-Ups

 -

 Mock interviews: Practice with AI that adapts its questions to your target role and provides feedback on your answers.
-OphyAI’s Interview Coach simulates realistic interviews with real-time scoring.
+OphyAI’s Interview Coach simulates realistic interviews with structured feedback.

 -